shreesotam/googleTest/Test/README.md

 When you generate a test, the expected output values can be packed together with the input values using complex data structures.

 Generators can be used to generate input values for the test.

+<h2>G MOck</h2>
+Mocking is usually down by extending the class and mocking some of its method.
+Either overriding the method to do nothing or you can set the behaviour through the test.
+It can also be used to check if certain method was call or not.

+MOCK_METHOD0(return type, method name, parameter in paranthesis"(int, int))

+MOCK_METHOD0(someMethod, void()); //legacy way

+Others are Fake and STUB